charlesberthillon/GettingAndCleaningData/CodeBook.md

 # Objective of the codebook:
 - Description of  the output files from "run_analysis.R": "TidyData.txt" and  "TidyDataWithAverages.txt"
-- Description the variables, the data, and work that performed to clean up the data

 ##1.
 Raw data source:
 - Data collected from the accelerometers from the Samsung Galaxy S smartphone: